digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 - e.g. cable ties?

 ### Componets (technological and others) to be provided by the Artist (shipped)
-- make a list of components (eventually document every single part/element photographically)
+- make a list of all components (eventually document every single part/element photographically)
+- parts/packing list are often requires for custom declartions

 ### Lighting
 - what kind of light setting is required for optimal presentation. spots, wall washer, profiles?